 Nairn Museum preserves, explores and brings to life the vibrant heritage of Nairn and Nairnshire.

-Please note: Nairn Museum is closed for the remainder of 2024 for essential building maintenance.
+Please note: Nairn Museum is currently closed for essential building maintenance.

 Mon 10am – 4:30pm